People

 Project: Genome Engineering in Plants

 Oleg worked on quantifying and optimising tools for CRISPR-based genome engineering in plants.
-Oleg is now a Principle Scientist at Pencil Biosciences, Alderley Park, UK.
+Oleg is now Principal Scientist at Pencil Biosciences, Alderley Park, UK.

 Amanda Salzman, 2017